 BACTS is committed to ensuring that the fundamental principles of equal opportunity are upheld in all decisions and ensuring that the public-at-large is afforded access to our programs and services.
-To that end, no person shall be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination under any BACTS program or activity on the grounds of race, color, national origin, income, sex, age, disability, or limited English proficiency.
+To that end, no person shall be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination under any BACTS program or activity on the grounds of race, color, and national origin.
 BACTS assures all of its programs and activities will be free from discrimination, whether those programs and activities are federally funded or not.

-BACTS will ensure all individuals have meaningful access to programs and activities by providing reasonable accommodations for persons with disabilities and/or limited English proficiency.
+BACTS will ensure all individuals have meaningful access to programs and activities by seeking full representation from the community, considering public comments and feedback, and incorporating that feedback into final deliverables when possible.
+As part of that process, BACTS will provide reasonable accommodations for persons with disabilities and/or limited English proficiency.
 Auxiliary aids and/or sign language interpretation services will be provided upon advanced notice.

-For individuals who speak English less than well, BACTS uses a language card, and LanguageLine Solutions to provide over-the-phone translation services at public meetings.
-Individuals needing special accommodations to participate in meetings should contact BACTS staff at (207) 974-3111 at least three (3) business days prior to the scheduled meeting in order to make arrangements to accommodate their needs.
+For individuals who speak English less than well, BACTS uses a language card, and LanguageLine Solutions to provide free over-the-phone translation services at public meetings.
+Individuals needing accommodations to participate in meetings should contact BACTS staff at: BACTS Office Phone Number - (207) 974-3111, Office Email Address - info@bactsmpo.org, or TTY Number - Dial 711 or

+1-800-833-6388 at least three (3) business days prior to the scheduled meeting in order to make arrangements to accommodate their needs.

-The BACTS TitleVI/Environmental Justice Non-Discrimination Program is reviewed and updated annually and submitted to MaineDOT by October 1st of each year.
-BACTS is also required to submit an annual report of Title VI/Environmental Justice related accomplishments and goals to MaineDOT annually.
+The BACTS TitleVI Plan is reviewed and updated annually and submitted to MaineDOT by October 1st of each year.
+BACTS is also required to submit an annual report of Title VI related accomplishments and goals to MaineDOT annually.
 The Plan is available to the public on the BACTS website and at the BACTS office.

-Inquiries concerning BACTS' policies, investigations, complaints, compliance with applicable laws, regulations, and concerns regarding compliance with Title VI/Environmental Justice, may be directed to the Title VI Coordinator:
+Inquiries concerning BACTS' policies, investigations, complaints, compliance with applicable laws, regulations, and concerns regarding compliance with Title VI, may be directed to the Title VI Coordinator:

-Paige Nadeau, Office Manager Bangor Area Comprehensive Transportation System 12 Acme Road, Suite 204, Brewer, ME 04412 (207) 974-3111 info@bactsmpo.org
+Paige Nadeau, Office Manager Bangor Area Comprehensive Transportation System 12 Acme Road, Suite 204, Brewer, ME 04412 (207) 974-3111 info@bactsmpo.org TTY Number - Dial 711 or 1-800-833-6388